techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_07/3_Advantages_Of_the_Cloud/assignment.md

 ## Assignment

-Bestudeer:
+Study :

-- De 6 advantages of the cloud
+- The 6 advantages of the cloud
-- Het consumption-based model
+- The consumption-based model

 ### Used sources